gwaerondor/shirt/README.md

 - I have broken the cipher through a brute-force attack.
 Though not much force was needed.
 This is how I did it.

 I assumed that a string of length 20 must have at least one character that is a space.
 I know that the original string must also be of length 20 as it is a substitution cipher.
-This would make it easier to sort out at least some of the hits.
+This would filter at least some of the uninteresting results, making it easier to analyse which decrypted string is the correct one.

 ```erlang
 Enc = "M$8xU=c_ux5=ux;=u_x8[",